Original blog post here.

 And Onward does indeed do that.

 Fundamentally, Onward is a pretty smart concept with execution that never quite realises the promises of that concept.
-Basically, it’s everyday, modern life in a typically Dungeons & Dragons-esque Fantasy world.
+Basically, it’s everyday, modern life in a typically Dungeons & Dragons-esque Fantasy world that, rather than being stuck in a vaguely Medieval period, has progressed to what is essentially the present day with a few Fantastic touches.

 I’ve mentioned before that one of my favourite story concepts is fantastical characters dealing with mundane problems, so I am all in on this premise.